msrinivas931/msrinivas931/README.md

 ## Hi there 👋
-- 🌱 I’m currently learning React & JavaScript
+- 🌱 I’m currently learning streamlit and AI.
 - 📫 How to reach me: 📧 msrinivas@binghamton.edu
 - 😄 Pronouns: She/her